vanillafrosty/blocktrain/README.md

    			roughness: Math.random() - 0.5,
       }
 ```
-* We start playing a game of Tetris, using the first individual generated.
-The game is played by determining the best next move at each step of the game, based on the individual's weights.
+* We start playing a game of Tetris with one individual.
+The game is played by determining the best next move at each step of the game, based on the current individual's weights.
 For example, if the individual has a negative value for its ```rowsCleared``` key, then making the next move will most likely not result in any rows being cleared on the board.
-Moves are decided upon, made, and then displayed to the user via makeNextMove(); moveIteration() wraps makeNextMove() and adds piece updating functionality when the most recent move has just been made.
+* Moves are decided upon, made, and then displayed to the user via makeNextMove(); moveIteration() wraps makeNextMove() and adds piece updating functionality when the most recent move has just been made.
 ```
 moveIteration() {
     this.offset.y = 0;